travis-ci/docs-travis-ci-com/user/ci-environment.md

 while retaining the environment variables defined and belonging to secondary groups given above in `usermod`.

+## Go VM images

+The following additional Go runtimes are installed:  1.0.3, 1.1.2, 1.2.2.

+The following aliases are available, and are recommended in order to minimize frictions when images are updated:

+* `go1`, `go1.0` → 1.0.3
+* `go1.1` → 1.1.2
+* `go1.2` → 1.2.2

 ## JVM (Clojure, Groovy, Java, Scala) VM images

 ### JDK